Skip to content

 Migrations

 All migrations live in host/migrations/versions/not in module packages.
-Alembic runs from the repo root (host/alembic.ini) and shares the host's .env / SM_DATABASE_URL.
+Alembic runs from the repo root via host/alembic.ini and shares the app's .env / SM_DATABASE_URL.

 Why centralized?

-• Autogenerate sees everything. host/alembic/env.py calls build_module_metadata() to union every installed module's MetaData.
+• Autogenerate sees everything. host/migrations/env.py calls build_module_metadata() to union every installed module's MetaData.
 Autogenerate diffs the DB against that union and writes one migration covering all changes.

 • Operators run one command. make migrate is the only target.
 No "did you also run orders/migrate?" footgun.